Skip to main content

 Access Control and Security

-Orkes Conductor provides a robust role-based access control (RBAC) mechanism for individual users and applications that use Conductor APIs.
-Conductor’s RBAC ensures fine-grained access to the following metadata resources:
+Orkes Conductor provides role-based access control (RBAC) for individual users and applications that interact with Conductor servers via APIs or SDKs.
+RBAC ensures fine-grained access to the following metadata resources:

 • Workflows